mschluetter/ImageContentCreater/template_documentation/about_creating_templates.md

 			}
 		}
 ```
 This is the required configuration.
-When somebody wants to create a thumbnail, he/she can config this variables and the thumbnail has to look nice (customer service &#128521;).
-You can use the variables as you like.
-Best practice is when the customer wants to use an image or section he/she has to set "activate" to Ture.
+When somebody wants to use a template he/she activates a section or an image and adds the linetexts.
 For images the path has to be added.
-The maximum sizes will be set later.
+This should be enough for a good looking result (customer service &#128521;).
+You as the designer have to take care about the minimum and maximum size.
+The maximum sizes will be set later (see "Little Helpers" section).
 ## Required methods
 You need to implement a constructor and a method named create_thumbnail.
 The constructor takes no arguments and is needed for the config extension.
 Place all extra config variables here.
 ```python